Get involved with the Budget

 - Identifying value-added and non-value-added activities

-In developing the operating budget, departments analyze existing services and potential services in light of the Strategic Priorities.
+In developing the annual operating budget, departments analyze both existing and potential services in light of the strategic goals.
 The Business Plan identifies added and removed services, which are then quantified in the line item budget.

-They reflect not only the strategic priorities as set by the City Commission, but also incorporate feedback from customer surveys and policy initiatives that contribute to the long-term financial health of the City.
+They reflect not only the strategic goals as set by the City Commission, but also incorporate feedback from customer surveys and environmental scans that contribute to the long-term financial health of the City.

-Departments set goals to meet the needs identified by the strategic priorities.
-To meet these goals, programs within the departments have specific objectives that are measured through process indicators.
-Staff’s individual objectives and performance measures are then linked to the program objectives.
+Departments set targets to meet the needs identified by the strategic goals.
+To meet these targets, programs within the departments have specific objectives that are measured through process indicators.
+Staff’s individual objectives and performance indicators are then linked to the program objectives.
 Each employee knows what the end result should be and how it contributes to the Strategic Plan.
 In this way, the budget becomes a tool for monitoring, rather than controlling, operating performance.

-The performance measures table included with each department’s summary is designed to show how the program objectives support the strategic priorities.
-Performance Measures are explicitly related to the Key Intended Outcome that they support and the strategic priorities that they fulfill.
-Our policy deployment model follows this path:
+The scorecards included with each department’s summary is designed to show how the program objectives support the strategic goals.
+Each performance indicator directly linked to the strategic goal it addresses.
+Our policy deployment model follows the illustrated path:

-It’s significant that we view the process in this fashion, so that we combine top-down and bottom-up input, tightly linking targets to the strategic plan.
+It is significant we view the process in this fashion, so we combine top-down and bottom-up input, tightly linking targets to the strategic plan.

 Be Part of the Process